Skip to content

 Bordeaux has a great train network, so taking a day out, away from Bordeaux during your stay isn’t difficult.

 One of the most popular places to visit is Arachon.
 It’s a seaside town with beautiful beaches and is home to the famous Arachon Bay Oysters.
-It’s only an hour away and can be combined with a visit to Dune du Pilat, the tallest sand dune in Europe.
+It’s only an hour away and can be combined with a visit to Dune du Pilat, the tallest dune in Europe.

 To enjoy Arachon in style, take a look at this fun day trip combining Arachon, oysters and Dune du Pilat.